he-yang/Excel-to-JSON/source/privacy.md

 ## 3. Data We Do Not Collect

 We want to assure you that:
-- **We do not store or retain any data** from your Excel files.
+- **We do not store or retain any data** from your Excel files or Excel data.
 - **We do not transmit your data over the internet**.
-All data processing occurs locally within your Microsoft Excel environment.
+All data processing occurs locally within your Microsoft Excel environment or dweb browser.
 - **We do not access, collect, or use any personal or sensitive information** from your Excel files.

-## 4. Data We Collect for Subscription Management
+## 4. Data We Collect for Subscription Managementd

 For Pro feature subscriptions, we collect and store:
 - Your name and contact information for subscription management purposes.
 - Payment information (processed by our secure payment gateway Stripe)
 - Subscription status and billing history
-- Usage data related to Pro features for service improvement
+- Usage data related to Pro features for service improvement, such as Pro Code.

 ## 5. How the Service Works

-The **Excel-to-JSON** Service operates entirely within your local Microsoft Excel application.
+The **Excel-to-JSON** Service operates entirely within your local device.
 When you use the Service:
 - Your Excel data is processed locally on your device.
-- The conversion from Excel to JSON is performed within your Microsoft Excel environment.
+- The conversion from Excel to JSON is performed within your Microsoft Excel environment or web browser.
-- No data is sent to our servers, except your Pro Code for Pro Features.
+- No data is sent to our servers, except as described in Section 4.

 ## 6. Your Responsibilities

 While we take steps to ensure your data remains private, you are responsible for:
-- Ensuring the security of your Microsoft Excel software and the device on which you use the Service.
+- Ensuring the security of your Microsoft Excel software or web browser and the device on which you use the Service.
 - Managing and protecting any sensitive or confidential data within your Excel files.
 - Complying with applicable data protection laws and regulations.
 - Maintaining the accuracy of your billing information and promptly updating any changes.